Scarlet fever is an infection which produces a sore throat, fever, and a specific rash.

 Scarlet fever is caused by specific bacteria.
 The bacteria produces a toxin that causes a rash.
 Scarlet fever usually develops in conjunction with strep throat.

-Factors that increase your risk of getting scarlet fever include:
+Factors that may increase the chances of scarlet fever:

 Symptoms may include: